stempler/gradle-eclipseconfig/README.md

 ### Gradle 2.1 and higher

-**The plugin is still pending the approval to be included in the Gradle plugins repository - if the method below does not work, use the approach for Gradle 1.x/2.0.**
+**The plugin is still pending the approval to be included in the Gradle plugins repository - if the method below does not work, use the approach compatible with all Gradle versions.**

 ```groovy
 plugins {